AzizDulaijan/Project-Kinematics-Pick-Place/README.md

         [ sin(θi)*sin(αi-1), cos(θi)*sin(αi-1),  cos(αi-1),  cos(αi-1)*di],
         [                   0,                   0,            0,               1]]
 ```
-using the Transfomation matrix  and the DH table, I can ganerate the transformation matriecs for each joint. each homogeneous transform can be created by inserting the DH prameters values...
+I calculated individual transformation matrices about each joint by substituting the DH parameters values into the Homogeneous transformation matrix between the base and the first link.
+Then substituting between the first and second and so on.
+Until the last link to the end effector as can be seen in the code below.

 ```python
     # Homogeneous Transforms